Man shares Man Utd vs Bilbao Europa scoreline he saw in dream, speaks on Arsenal

 Legend's vow if Arsenal eliminated Real Madrid

-Meanwhile, Legit.ng previously reported that a Manchester United legend had vowed to shave his hair if Arsenal eliminated Real Madrid in the Champions League quarter-finals clash.
+Legit.ng previously reported that a Manchester United legend had vowed to shave his hair if Arsenal eliminated Madrid in the Champions League quarter-finals.

-The Gunners delivered one of their finest performances, thrashing Real Madrid 3-0 at the Emirates Stadium, and made history by defeating Los Blancos 2-1 at the Santiago Bernabeu to book a semi-final spot against PSG.
+The Gunners delivered one of their finest performances, with a 3-0 win at the Emirates Stadium and then a 2-1 victory at the Santiago Bernabeu Stadium.

-Former Valencia coach Gary Neville has remained silent following Arsenal’s stunning triumph over Real Madrid in the UEFA Champions League quarterfinals.
+Former Valencia coach Gary Neville has remained silent after Arsenal upset the defending champions in the quarter-finals to advance to the UCL semi-finals.

+Joseph Omotayo, the HoD of the Human Interest Desk, contributed to this article, adding some background details about Miracle Nwoke's football page on Facebook.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!